eyefodder/getting_and_cleaning_data/README.md

 At the end of step 3, we have a dataframe ```activity_labelled``` containing the measurements we care about, with the activity they describe labelled descriptively according to the labels provided in ```activity_labels.txt```.

 ### Step 4: "Appropriately label the data set with descriptive variable names"
 This step is all about setting the variable names of the columns of data.
 We have a set of descriptive variable names provided to us in ```features.txt``` that we have already used in step 2 to just select the columns we want from the raw data set.
-We can use this same list of feature names, along with the ```indices``` of the desired variables to give names to the columns in our filtered data:
+We can use this same list of feature names, along with the ```indices``` of the desired variables to give names to the columns in our filtered data.
+Although these variable names are concise, they are still *descriptive* in that they tell us what each variable means.
+The verbose meaning of each variable is described in the [code book](codebook.md)

 #### 4a.
 Add variable names for activity and subject
 Remember our combined raw data had columns 1-561 of feature data, then activity and subject glommed on the end of it?
 Let's do the same with the feature names vector: